Is Your Commute a Pain in the Neck

 This is a problem.

-It can be even more of a problem when the pain in your neck causes you to recruit your entire upper body to shoulder check, or even worse “hope for the best” and not check at all.
+It’s even more of a problem when the neck pain causes you to recruit your upper body to shoulder check.
+Or it can get worse and you just “hope for the best” and not shoulder check at all.
 We have all seen other drivers do that one.

 It’s important to know what causes your commute to be a pain in the neck and how to fix it before you cause an accident.